Boosting galactic outflows with enhanced resolution: Energetics of better-resolved outflows

-Before turning to this, we briefly highlight that the one- or two-dimensional PDFs do not show signs of numerical convergence with increasing resolution, and that the ordering of simulations with resolution is not linear (e.g. gas reaching colder temperatures despite a factor-of-two worse resolution; blue versus green in Figure~\ref{fig:trhospdfs}).
+Before turning to this, we briefly highlight that the one- or two-dimensional PDFs do not show signs of numerical convergence with increasing resolution and that the ordering of simulations with resolution is not linear (e.g. blue versus green in Figure~\ref{fig:trhospdfs}).
 This hints that, despite improving the situation, we are yet to fully resolve the multiphase structure of the outflowing gas and that evolution at a given resolution possesses stochasticity due to the specific star formation history at hand.
 We quantify this stochasticity in Appendix~\ref{app:stochasticity}, showing that it is a sub-dominant effect compared to the broad trends we identify when increasing resolution, and discuss remaining numerical uncertainties and convergence in Section~\ref{sec:discussion:convergence}.